Cervical Cancer Screening – Recommendations and What to Expect

 - If you have received an HPV vaccination, you should still follow the American Cancer Society recommendations.

 Cervical Cancer Screenings – What to Expect?

-Undergoing a Pap smear procedure involves your doctor or health care professional collecting cells from your cervix and sending these cells to the lab for evaluation.
+Undergoing a Pap smear procedure involves your doctor or healthcare professional collecting cells from your cervix and sending these cells to the lab for evaluation.

 First, your doctor will do a physical exam of the vulva to check for HPV.
-Next, your doctor will use a warmed speculum to open up the walls of your vagina to examine the cervix and obtain cervix cells.
+Next, your doctor will use a warmed speculum to open up the walls of your vagina to examine the cervix and obtain cervical cells.
 That’s it!
 Your doctor will then send off the cell samples to a lab for testing.
 The exam portion only takes about 5 minutes.